 “Ponder, prioritize, plan, and process,” says Bill Keller Jr., CEO of Conestoga Log Cabins & Homes.
 “Each one of these steps will save you money in the long run.
 People who don’t thoroughly plan ahead may have to go back and spend more time and money on a part of the home they had not considered, such as kitchen amenities or the utilities.”
 To that end, understand that even a low-cost log cabin will need maintenance and stick to the recommended guidelines for protective overhangs and clutter-free landscaping.

 Although a slab or a crawl space is the simplest foundation for a cabin, you do have other options, especially if your cabin is 150 square feet or smaller.
-“You may want to consider using patio stones, super spikes, cinder blocks, tubes, or concrete piers with small outdoor structures,” says John Hickey, sales rep for Summerwood Products.
+“You may want to consider using patio stones, super spikes, cinder blocks, tubes, or concrete piers with small outdoor structures,” says John Hickey of Summerwood Products.